ALL NATIONS 2021

 What's it about?

-This 4-day tournament is a spectacle of quality volleyball played in a fun environment, in the £21 million Sportsdock, University of East London.
-Last year we had entrants from 70 different countries, playing over 300 matches on 8 courts in 4 days.
+This 2-day tournament is a spectacle of quality volleyball played in a fun environment, in the new University of Essex Sports Arena, Wivenhoe Park, CO4 3SQ.
+In 2019 we had entrants from 70 different countries, playing over 300 matches on 7 courts in 2 days.

 If you've entered in the past and enjoyed the tournament, book again; if you missed out last year,